gregorybchris/contraction/README.md

 ## Methods

-To guide search we embed the graph using a graph convolutional network (specifically `GCNConv` from [PyTorch Geometric](https://pytorch-geometric.readthedocs.io)).
+To guide search we first embed the graph using a graph convolutional network (specifically `GCNConv` from [PyTorch Geometric](https://pytorch-geometric.readthedocs.io)).
 This architecture allows us to train on graphs of arbitrary shape and size.
 In practice, global max pooling improves training stability and leads to faster convergence.
 Graph attention layers did not seem to provide an advantage over simple graph convolutions, but this may still be a future direction worth pursuing.

 A final linear layer maps the graph embedding to the predicted value, which estimates the minimum number of contractions needed to fully contract the graph.
 This estimate is used as a search heuristic, replacing centrality and node degree.
 Each iteration of the model-based beam search we embed all candidate graphs, estimate their likelihood of requiring few contractions, and use those estimates to rank candidates.